-Mary F. Roe

-Fellow, Canadian Institute of Actuaries

-[Place of issue of opinion]
+Mary F. Roe Fellow, Canadian Institute of Actuaries [Place of issue of opinion]

-[Date of opinion]

 .08 If the appointed actuary is unable to issue an unqualified opinion, the wording of the opinion would be adjusted to reflect the necessary qualification.

 2460 Communication with the auditor